ARMmbed/mbed-os-5-docs/docs/reference/api/usb/USBKeyboard.md

 <span class="images">![](https://os.mbed.com/docs/v5.9/feature-hal-spec-usb-device-doxy/class_u_s_b_keyboard.png)<span>USBKeyboard class hierarchy</span></span>

 The USBKeyboard class provides the functionality of a keyboard.
 You can send key presses, check the status of control keys and send a key press sequences though a stream interface.
-If you need mouse or keyboard and mouse functionality see the classes [USBMouse](USBMouse.md) and [USBMouseKeyboard](USBMouseKeyboard.md).
+If you need mouse or keyboard and mouse functionality, please see the [USBMouse](USBMouse.html) and [USBMouseKeyboard](USBMouseKeyboard.html) classes.

 ### USBKeyboard class reference